For information and updates regarding Fall 2020 - visit www.sanjuan.edu/fall2020.

 Families are encouraged to apply through the Open Enrollment Lottery between the first Monday in December 8:00am and the third Friday in January 5:00on, for possible space at the requested school in the 2020-2021 school year.
 The Open Enrollment Lottery gives families the best possibility of getting into a requested school.
 For further information on Open Enrollment click here.

 Is there anything else I should be aware of?

 - Intradistrict Transfers are either approved or denied based on space availability and other criteria.
 If student is not currently enrolled in SJUSD, please submit with the Intradistrict Application a recent report card/transcript with grades, behavior and attendance.
 If applicable, also submit IEP.

-- If your request is denied, your child will be placed on the waiting list after the students that went through the Open Enrollment Lottery.
+- If your request is denied, student will be placed on the waiting list after the students that went through the Open Enrollment Lottery.
 There will be no priority for students with siblings at the requested school or to children of employees in the San Juan Unified School District on the waiting list.